 A quick craigslist search showed a few machines like mine for $250-350, but also some used but more modern machines for $3500.
 Do you need to mount 17″ and up low profile tires?
 You’re stuck looking for a modern unit.
 I occasionally see a newer machine in the $750-$1000 range, but often they need work.
 Balancer prices are similar, don’t forget you really need both.

-As mentioned earlier, I’ve heard many good things about the ultra cheap combos for sale on places like amazon: ~$1500 is not a small sum of money, but for a brand new Tire Machine AND Balancer it seems too good to be true.
+As mentioned earlier, I’ve heard many good things about the ultra cheap combos for sale on places like amazon: ~$1500 is not an insignificant sum of money, but for a brand new Tire Machine AND Balancer it seems too good to be true.
 However, they all have surprisingly good reviews.
 A friend’s shop has been using the machines without major issue for years.
 The person I bought my balancer from upgraded to a Mayflower combo and after a few years of it working flawlessly, sold me his “Backup” balancer.
 If the $1500 pricetag doesn’t shock you, It may certainly be a good option and is my second choice.

 “But the machine runs on compressed air, I don’t have a big compressor!”